Special Needs introduction

 Of course, there’s a difference between bespoke and Burton’s, but that doesn’t mean the former is the only, or even the right option; the suit may fit, the colour may not flatter.
 Some schools cater extremely well for the very bright, mildly dyslexic child, but would be hopeless for other SEN. Having good dyslexia provision alone does not necessarily make it the right school for your child with dyslexia, just as having a wheelchair-accessible school does not make it a haven for the wheelchair user.

 You need to examine a school from all perspectives to ensure the fit is a good one.
-At one extreme, some schools do not deal with nor recognise any SEN. At the other extreme, some schools are very specialised, suitable perhaps for children with severe communication difficulties.
-Sometimes provision really does not exist and compromises have to be made.
+At one extreme, some private schools do not deal with nor recognise any SEN. At the other extreme, some schools are very specialised, suitable perhaps for children with severe communication difficulties or profound and multiple learning difficulties.
+Sometimes the ideal provision really does not exist and compromises have to be made.

 Visit a selection of schools and visit shortlisted schools more than once.